AndersondaCampo/node-red-contrib-socketio-srv/README.md

 Implementation for [Node-RED](https://nodered.org/) of the popular [Socket.IO](http://socket.io/).

 ## Installation
-To install node-red-ctb-socketio use this command
+To install node-red-contrib-socketio-srv use this command

-`npm i node-red-ctb-socketio`
+`npm i node-red-contrib-socketio-srv`